Ideas for bathroom lighting

 Consider the bathroom

-Is there any natural light?
-If so, how does it balance with the artificial light?
-If you don’t have any natural light, your lighting scheme will be solely responsible for illuminating this important room, so be sure that it works for all uses.
+Remember, if you don’t have any natural light, your lighting scheme will be solely responsible for illuminating this important room, so be sure that it works for all uses.

 Types of bathroom lighting